Best shower heads 2020 | CNN Underscored

 In addition to the superb water pressure coverage and consistency, we were also smitten with the Attract’s highly intuitive design.
 Specifically, we’re talking about the “Magnetix” technology, wherein the handheld lives in a magnetic dock, easily releasing and snapping back into place.
 Unlike other dual shower heads on the market, where you have to maneuver the handheld back into a slippery, narrow dock adjacent to the main head, the Attract seamlessly lands on the magnetic dock, conveniently located directly under the main head.
 This positioning is genius, because when combining the two heads, they’re able to work in unison, delivering one giant stream of immersive water.
 More to know: We appreciated the water-conservation-friendly “pause/trickle” button on the handheld — which allows users to stop water flow midshower while they, say, shave their legs or lather up — and the fact that the water temperature stayed consistent once the pause button was released.

-Speaking of water conservation, a chief selling point of the Attract is that while being totally luxurious, it’s also a high-efficiency shower head, emitting 1.75 GPM (which is toward the higher end of the heads we tested).
+Speaking of water conservation, a chief selling point of the Attract is that while being totally luxurious, it’s also a high-efficiency shower head, emitting 1.75 GPM (which is toward the lower end of the heads we tested).
 WaterSense-certified and California Energy Commission-approved, the Attract proves that low flow doesn’t have to mean low quality.

 Like most dual shower heads, the Attract comes with more parts and pieces, which added to our installation time.
 All in all, from box opening to shower running, the installation took about 10 minutes.
 In terms of cleaning, the silicone nozzles are easy to wipe off, and the chrome version we tested out was indeed spot-resistant.